Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 • How I can blossom into the fullness of my being?

-Repeat this as often as you like—and remember that blossoming into your fullness is your birthright.
+Repeat this process as often as you like—and remember that blossoming into your fullness is your birthright.

-It’s a paradox that the start of the summer is our longest day.
-Every day from June 21 onwards (in the Northern hemisphere) is getting shorter and heralding the onset of fall/autumn.
+It’s an irony that the start of the summer is our longest day, and then every day from June 21 onwards (in the Northern hemisphere) gets shorter, heralding the onset of fall/autumn.

 With this paradox in mind, and with the confidence and boost we get from the warmth, sunshine, leisure time and beauty all around us, summer is a great time to face an old issue and gain new insights.